vishwanathaiah2004/Techstore/README.md

-# Next.js E-Commerce Application - Rendering Strategies Documentation
+# Next.js E-Commerce Application - Rendering Strategies Documentation.

 This document explains the different rendering strategies implemented in this e-commerce application and where each one is used.